marijnh/Eloquent-JavaScript/17_canvas.md

 transforming, and then restore the old transformation.
 This is usually the proper thing to do for a function that needs to temporarily transform the coordinate system.
 First, we save whatever transformation the code that called the function was using.
-Then, the function does its thing (on top of the existing transformation), possibly adding more transformations.
-And finally, we revert to the transformation that we started with.
+Then the function does its thing (on top of the existing transformation), possibly adding more transformations.
+And finally, we revert to the transformation we started with.

 {{index "save method", "restore method"}}